benoitgrelard/github-stars-tagger/README.md

-# github-stars-organiser
+# github-stars-manager
-A Google Chrome extension to organise your starred repositories on github
+A Google Chrome extension to manage your starred repositories on github using tags

 ## Disclaimer
 Please note that this extension is currently under development and as such hasn't been published to the Chrome Web Store yet.